Self-hosted AI memory for regulated industries.

 See /benchmarks for measured performance vs Mem0, Zep, LangMem, and others on the LoCoMo benchmark.
 See /docs/self-hosting for the current deployment guide.

-Three engagement shapes.
 Pick the one that matches where you are.
 All include the full Apache 2.0 library; you are not paying for feature unlocks.
 You are paying for the time, the hosting, and the compliance posture.

-| Pilot | $7K-$15K | 30 days, fixed | Architecture review, deployment into your stack, integration with your LLM provider, two production use cases live by day 30.
-You keep everything when we are done. |
+A fixed 30-day engagement: architecture review, deployment into your stack, and production use cases live by day 30.
+You keep everything.

-| Hosted (coming H2 2026) | From $499 / mo | Monthly | We run the deployment on HIPAA-eligible AWS.
+We run the deployment on HIPAA-eligible AWS.
 You get an API key, an audit dashboard, and the BAA chain.
-Self-service tiers from $499; enterprise tiers custom. |

 Q2 2026 (now)